StarpTech/k8s-gitops/README.md

 kapp deploy -n default -a my-app -f <(sops -d ./.umbrella-state/state.yaml)
 ```

-## :checkered_flag: Result
+## Closing words

-> Done!
-You have an automated CI/CD GitOps workflow to manage an microservice architecture at any size and **without** relying on server components like a kubernetes operator.
+:checkered_flag:!
+You have an automated CI/CD GitOps workflow to manage an microservice architecture at any scale and **without** relying on server components like a kubernetes operator.

+The proposed solution is highly opinionated and I appreciate any feedback.
+Feel free to open an issue.

 ## Demo